-TRUSTED BY OVER 65,000+ CUSTOMERS
+TRUSTED BY OVER 82,000 GROWING BUMPS

 The Ultimate Guide to Exercising During Pregnancy: Recommended Exercises from The Mama Physio

-Written in collaboration with Jess Jenkins; Pelvic Health Physiotherapist well known as The Mama Physio
+Written in collaboration with Jess Jenkins; Pelvic Health Physiotherapist, well known as The Mama Physio

 Pregnancy is a beautiful journey, and maintaining an active lifestyle throughout these transformative months is crucial for the health of both the mother and the baby.
-Thanks to the expert guidance of The Mama Physio, a renowned Pelvic Floor and Women’s Health Physiotherapist, and creator of MOVE with the Mama Physio we bring you essential tips and exercises to keep you fit and comfortable as you prepare to welcome your little one.
+Thanks to the expert guidance of The Mama Physio, a renowned Pelvic Floor and Women’s Health Physiotherapist, and creator of MOVE with the Mama Physio, we bring you essential tips and exercises to keep you fit and comfortable as you prepare to welcome your little one.

 Why Exercise During Pregnancy?